asjadnaqvi/stata-schemepack/README.md

 Please report errors or bugs or suggestions to improve the schemes.
 Not all graphs types have been tested and fine tuned.
 Several new schemes coming soon!

-:warning: A **bug** for Stata 15 was reported.
+:warning: A **bug** for Stata 15 was reported (June 2021).
 If you are using Stata 15, then the gg schemes won't work due to comptability issues.
 Type ```which scheme-s2color.scheme```.
-If it shows 2017, then don't use gg schemes but the white and black schemes should be fine.
+If it shows 2017, then don't use gg schemes.
+The white and black schemes should be fine.
 If the version is 2019 or higher (Stata 16 and above), then all the schemes should run fine.